-- Fundamental techniques to le learned at this level include"
+- Fundamental techniques to be learned at this level include"

-- Proper use of a candy thermometer.
+- o Proper use of a candy thermometer.

 - Preparation of homemade fillings for centers.

 - Hand-dipped with a dipping fork.

-- o Layering of chocolate.
+- Layering of chocolate.

-- Display will consist of the following:
+- The display will consist of the following:

 - Notebook

-- one painted article (using five colors)
+- One painted article (using five colors)

-- o six uniform size pieces of one of the following kinds of candy; Reese cups, mint sandwiches, coconut bonbons or peanut brittle.
+- Six uniform size pieces of one of the following kinds of candy; Reese cups, mint sandwiches, coconut bonbons or peanut brittle.